thegeorgeous/invoicing/_posts/2013-10-27-getting-started.md

 currencies out of box, special tax rules and mostly just works and remains extensible should you choose to extend it.

+What invoicing gem can do for you?

+1. Store any number of different types of invoice, credit note and payment record
+2. Represent customer accounts, supplier accounts, and even complicated multi-party billing relationships
+3. Automatically format currency values beautifully
+4. Automatically round currency values to the customary precision for that particular currency, e.g. based on the smallest coin in circulation
+5. Support any number of different currencies simultaneously
+6. Render invoices, account statements etc. into HTML (fully styleable and internationalisable)
+7. Export into the UBL XML format for sharing data with other systems
+8. Provide you with a default Value Added Tax (VAT) implementation, but you can also easily plug in your own tax logic
+9. Dynamically display tax-inclusive or tax-exclusive prices depending on your customer's location and preferences
+10. Deal with tax rates or prices changing over time, and automatically switch to the new rate at the right moment
+11. Efficiently summarise account balances, sales statements etc. under arbitrary conditions (e.g. data from one quarter, or payments due at a particular date)

 # <a name="installation"> Installation </a>

 `Invoicing` gem works with Rails 3 or Rails 4.
 You can get started by adding